davidahouse/chute/README.md

 Execute your test suite and in the same folder as the Xcode project, execute the basic chute command: `chute --project <project>`.
 You will find the report outputs in a folder named `chute_output`. `chute.html` contains the summary of the test execution and links to the more detailed reports captured.

 Note that currently `chute` needs the result of `xcov` to capture the code coverage report for your tests.
 Just execute the following command to create the json output needed before running the above `chute` command: `xcov --project <project> --scheme <scheme> --json_report`.

+# Creating a difference report

+To create a difference report you must first save the results of the `chute_output` folder and place in a different location (if you keep it in the project folder it will get overwritten).
+Then just execute `chute` in your current project folder with an added command line option `-compareFolder <folder>`, using the saved location above. `chute` will create both full report in a `chute.html` file, and the difference between the current project details and the saved details in a `chute_difference.html` file.

 # Capturing screenshots and style sheet information